Protecting Your Credit Card Activities

 - When writing a check to pay your credit card bill, do not put the full credit card account number on the Memo line.
 Just use the last four digits.

 Preventing Unauthorized Use of Your Credit Card

 - Never lend your card to someone else.
-They could use it improperly or it could be stolen.

 - Always total the receipt and draw lines through unused spaces on the receipt.